 If the Firmware Version entry on the CPL for that Device Model has a status of “Current” and the Read Firmware Version Service Request was not submitted by the Responsible Supplier, DCC Alert N49 shall be sent to the Responsible Supplier.

 If the Firmware Version entry on the CPL for that Device Model has a status of “Removed”, the SMI Firmware Version shall be updated, but the Device Status shall not be set to ‘Suspended’.
 In this case DCC Alert N50 shall be sent to the Responsible Supplier as a warning.

+Where the DeviceFirmwareVersion for the specified Device is now the current valid version, and the Device Status was ‘Suspended’ and the Firmware Version returned by the Device matches an entry on the CPL for that Device Model with a status of “Current”, the DCC Systems shall update the Device Status to the status it held immediately prior to its “Suspension” and DCC Alert N29 will be sent to the Responsible Supplier and to the Electricity Distributor or Gas Transporter

-if the Target Device Type is ESME, GSME or CHF and the Firmware Version returned by the Device does not match an entry on the CPL for that Device Model, DCC Alert N51 will be sent to the Responsible Supplier as a warning and the SMI Firmware Version will not be updated.
+if the Target Device Type is ESME, GSME, HCALCS, PPMID or CHF and the Firmware Version returned by the Device does not match an entry on the CPL for that Device Model, DCC Alert N51 will be sent to the Responsible Supplier as a warning and the SMI Firmware Version will not be updated.

 if the Target Device Type is GPF and the GSME Firmware Version returned by the GPF is different from that stored in the SMI, DCC Alert N52 will be sent to the Responsible Supplier as a warning and the SMI Firmware Version will not be updated.